Written by Mr Lee Alan Donaldson BSc

 You may have seen or read that some athletes such as Mike O’Hearn and the Dwayne ‘The Rock’ Johnson get their workouts in at 4-5am and this can provoke questions such as how are they getting enough sleep?
 Are they taking power naps during the day?
 And can I do this too?
 The simple answer is yes, you can, however you have to condition yourself and learn what works best for you, remember these two athletes are mature, conditioned and maintaining their physiques and fitness is their full-time profession.
 They both have incredible time and sleep management protocols to train and live their lifestyle in this manner and neither agrees or disagrees with their approach.

 According to the Division of Sleep Medicine at Harvard Medical School, the consequences of sleep deprivation are arguably disastrous to your health and work performance.
 “In the short term, a lack of adequate sleep can affect judgement, mood, ability to learn and retain information, and may increase the risk of serious accidents and injury.
-In the long term, chronic sleep deprivation may lead to a host of health problems including obesity, diabetes, cardiovascular disease, and even early mortality.
+In the long term, chronic sleep deprivation may lead to a host of health problems.
 (1)

 In terms of health, fitness and well-being the goal is to improve and maintain these factors and just about any health professional out there will discourage the abuse of alcohol, drugs and diet binging the same applies for sleep neglect and abuse.
 You cannot assume that a good diet and training regime will allow you to cheat on your body with lack of rest or sleep binging, consistency with all is the key.